daniel5151/blog/content/post/automating-ac-nyc.md

 ...well, except for the AC situation.

 See, for whatever reason, developers in NYC _really_ like using these loud, power-hungry, wall-mounted [PTAC units](https://en.wikipedia.org/wiki/Packaged_terminal_air_conditioner) in their apartment buildings.
-Some buildings might spend a bit extra in order to wire these unit up to wall-mounted thermostats... but often times, they'll just go with the cheapest option: completely _analog, unit-mounted knobs_.
+Some buildings might spend a bit extra in order to wire these units up to wall-mounted thermostats... but oftentimes, they'll just go with the cheapest option: completely _analog, unit-mounted knobs_.

 Here's a picture of what I'm talking about: